 We offer a number of research based degrees, where students work on self-defined areas of interest in close co-operation with a staff supervisor.
 These are:

-- Master of Philosophy (MPhil), which is designed to encourage interdisciplinary research in the field of the built environment, into which students from a wide variety of undergraduate degrees can enrol.
+- Master of Philosophy (MPhil), which is designed to encourage interdisciplinary research in the field of the built environment, into which students from a wide variety of Honours degrees can enrol.

 - Doctor of Philosophy (PhD), which is again available to students from a wide range of disciplinary backgrounds.
 Procedure for applying